I recently read an impressive article in the March 2nd WSJ

 I believe an understanding of basic economic theory is just as important as financial literacy.
 Obviously, anyone interested in starting a business needs to understand concepts like the demand

 and elasticity of demand

-It has been Higher Rock Education’s mission is to teach high school students basic economic theory since 2011.
+It has been Higher Rock Education's mission is to teach high school students basic economic theory since 2011.
 All our lessons are free.
 Our web site offers lessons, complete with interactive exercises, videos, and review questions.
-We are equally committed to the consistency between Christianity and economic theory.
-God calls us to manage His creation – and economics teaches how to do just that in the most efficient way.
+We are equally committed to the relationship between Christianity and economic theory.
+God calls us to manage His creation, His resources – and economics teaches how to do just that in the most efficient way.
 Each lesson includes a scripture lesson which brings scriptural relevance to the economic concept.

 Mr. Auslin, thank you for your plea.
 I hope our leaders listen – but even if they don't, feel free to visit our free lessons and read our blogs.